mcollovati/vaadin-challenge-2015/src/main/resources/org/bluemix/challenge/ui/recognition.md

 ### Visual recognition sample

-Uploaded image will be send to IBM Visual Recognition service to be analyzed.
+Uploaded image will be sent to IBM Visual Recognition service to be analyzed;
+a list of labels should appear.

+Select a label and press ALT+T to find some related tweets retrieved using Insights for Twitter bluemix service.